fisayoafolayan/kiln/docs/index.md

 - `GET /api/v1/users/{id}/posts` - nested route from FK relationship
 - OpenAPI spec at `docs/openapi.yaml`

 Relationships in your database automatically become API routes.

-No runtime dependency on kiln.
-You own the output.
+The generated code uses [bob](https://github.com/stephenafamo/bob) (a query builder) for database access.
+There is no runtime dependency on kiln - you can remove kiln after generation and continue using the code as a normal Go project.

 ## Why kiln?